Darcy Ward

-Darcy Stephen Ward (born 4 May 1992 in Nanango, Queensland) is a former motorcycle speedway rider from Australia, who won the 2009, 2010 and 2011 Australian Under-21 Championships as well as the 2009 and 2010 World Under-21 Championships.
-His career was ended by spinal injuries sustained in a crash in 2015.
+Darcy Stephen Ward (born 4 May 1992 in Nanango, Queensland) is a former motorcycle speedway rider from Australia.
+He won the 2009, 2010 and 2011 Australian Under-21 Championships as well as the 2009 and 2010 World Under-21 Championships.

 Career history

 Junior career

 Darcy Ward started his speedway career as a junior in his native Queensland.
 He qualified for five Australian Under-16 Championships from 2003–2007, with a best finish of second in 2005 and again in 2007.

 2009

-In the 2009 season he rode for Unibax Toruń (Poland), King's Lynn Stars (Great Britain). and AC Landshut (Germany).
+In 2009, he rode for Unibax Toruń during the 2009 Polish speedway season and King's Lynn Stars in the 2009 Speedway Premier League.
+He also appeared for AC Landshut in Germany.
 Ward's first meeting in the Polish Ekstraliga was the Pomeranian-Kuyavian Derby between Toruń and Bydgoszcz at Polonia Stadium.
-In this match he scored seven points and one bonus (2,1*,0,1,3).
+In this match he scored seven points.
 Toruń won his meeting 51–39.
-Unibax Toruń won regular season and after play-off qualify to the Ekstraliga Final.
-In the final meetings, Ward scoring 11 points and his team lost to Falubaz Zielona Góta 80:88.
-In total, Ward scoring 63 points, 11 bonus points in 53 heats (10 meetings) and was qualify on 34th place (Average 1.396).
+Unibax Toruń won the regular season and after qualified for the Ekstraliga Final.
+In the final, Ward scored 11 points but his team lost to Falubaz Zielona Góta 80:88.
+In total, Ward scoring 63 points and 11 bonus points to record an average of 1.396.

 Ward won the 2009 World Under-21 Championship in Goričan, Croatia with 13 points.
 He also rode for Australia team at the Under-21 World Cup.
-In a Qualifying Round One he scored a maximum 15 points, but Australia finished third and were knocked out of the competition.
+In a qualifying round he scored a maximum 15 points, but Australia finished third and were knocked out of the competition.

 At home in Australia, Ward won the Australian Under-21 Championship in Gosford, the first of three straight Under-21 titles.
 He also finished ninth in his first run at the senior Australian Championship held over three rounds.
 Ward also won the Queensland Under-21 Championship in 2009.

 With the King's Lynn Stars in Britain's Premier League, Ward won the League Championship, Knockout Cup and Premier Trophy.